espegun/python_project_setup/README.md

 `__init__.py` files in all**(?)** folders under the top folder.<br/>
-`from folder.folder.module import function1, function2` How to import from sibling folders in a project.<br/>
+`from folder.folder.module import function1, function2` How to import from sibling folders in a project.
+From same folder, just `from .module` ...<br/>

 [General Python project structure](https://github.com/yngvem/python-project-structure)<br/>